vitalii-soroka/SFML_PathFinder/README.md

 # SFML_PathFinder

 ### Introduction

-This GitHub project is a path finder application written in C++ using the SFML library.
+This GitHub project is a C ++ path finder program that makes use of the SFML library.
-It allows users to visualize and compare different pathfinding algorithms on a grid.
+Users can evaluate and visualize various pathfinding algorithms on a grid.
-The application provides an interactive to draw obstacles on grid, visualize the pathfinding process, and view statistics.
+The application offers an interactive way to draw obstacles on grid, visualize the pathfinding process, and view statistics.

 ![Path_Finder_example](https://github.com/vitalii-soroka/SFML_PathFinder/assets/58570486/4b8854fe-c9d9-4fb0-a2e6-d3f14993becb)